Tag Archives: Mushroom

 Warm the oil in a pan over medium heat

-• Add the cumin seeds and wait for them to sizzle then throw in the garlic and ginger.
-Let it cook for 1 min.
+• Add the cumin seeds and wait for them to sizzle then throw in the onion and let it cook until caramelised.

 • Add rice and make sure it is fully coated with onion/oil mix